Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

 In addition to compensating for flux crosstalk, we applied this method to help locate the optimal bias point for conditional phase (CZ) gate operations~\cite{Foxen_2020,Sung_2021,RLi2024}.
 In TC architectures, the coupler-mediated CZ gate works by tuning the frequencies of the qubits so that the states $\vert11\rangle$ and $\vert20\rangle$ become resonant, resulting in a state swap.
 The effective coupling strength $g_{\mathrm{eff}}$ in this regime is susceptible to detuning between the frequencies of qubits and couplers, which in turn depends on the applied flux bias.

-We show measured coupler-tuned CZ SWAP experiments using the pulse schedule in \fref{fig:CZ_bridge}(a).
-The behavior seen in \frefs{fig:CZ_bridge}(b) and 5(c) before and after flux compensation, respectively.
-To compare with \fref{fig:CZ_bridge}(d), it is derived from the Rabi oscillation for 2Q gates~\cite{Anferov_2024,hellings_2025} accounting for the finite rising time of the diabatic flux pulse (see additional details of the model from~\cite{SupMat}).
+We show measured coupler-tuned CZ SWAP experiments using the pulse schedule as shown in \fref{fig:CZ_bridge}(a) (see Sec.
+SIII D of~\cite{SupMat} for the relevant CZ SWAP idle frequencies).
+The behavior seen in \frefs{fig:CZ_bridge}(b) and 5(c) before and after flux compensation, respectively, are compared with \fref{fig:CZ_bridge}(d), which is derived from the Rabi oscillation for 2Q gates~\cite{Anferov_2024,hellings_2025}, accounting for the finite rising time of the diabatic flux pulse.
+This finite rise time—an effective flux transient representing the combined, rather than individual, components of flux pulse distortions—results in fewer Rabi oscillation cycles and, consequently, a reduced interaction time for two-qubit (2Q) gates (see additional details of the model from Secs.
+SIII D to SIII F of~\cite{SupMat}).
 Due to phase errors arising from the uncalibrated pulse distortions in flux biasing~\cite{Shi_2023_cal,RLi2024}, \frefs{fig:CZ_bridge}(b) and 5(c) may show a small deviation from \fref{fig:CZ_bridge}(d).

 As finite resolution in \frefs{fig:CZ_bridge}(b) and 5(c) prevent us to extract the coupling strength via FFT like in other works~\cite{Sete_2021,Liang_2023_swap}, we fit the readout signals representing the $\ket{11}$ population versus time duration in \frefs{fig:CZ_bridge}(b) and 5(c) with a cosine function to extract the effective coupling strengths $\Omega=\sqrt{4g_{\mathrm{eff}}^{2}+\delta_{21}^{2}}$, where $g_{\mathrm{eff}}$ is the coupler-mediated coupling strength for the CZ gate, $\delta_{21}$ is the detuning between the $|11\rangle$ and $|02\rangle$ states.
 Using the extracted qubit and coupler parameters in another chip with identical circuit design using \eref{eqn:f01_V}, we determined $\delta_{21}/2\pi=9.33\,$MHz.
 After subtracting the CZ detuning from $\Omega$, we extracted $|g_{\text{eff}}|$ as a function of the flux of the coupler $C_{2}$, shown in \fref{fig:CZ_bridge}(e), for both compensated and uncompensated cases.